ietf-rats/draft-labiod-rats-attester-groups/draft-labiod-rats-attester-groups.md

 --- abstract

-This document proposes an extension to the Remote Attestation Procedures architecture as defined in {{-RATS-ARCH}} by introducing the concept of Attester Groups.
+This document proposes an extension to the Remote Attestation Procedures architecture by introducing the concept of Attester Groups.
 This extension aims to reduce computational and communication overhead by enabling collective Evidence appraisal of high number of homogeneous devices with similar characteristics, thereby improving the scalability